maxi2244/alx-system_engineering-devops/0x02-shell_redirections/README.md

-dont just count your directories,make your directories count
+Dont just count your directories, make your directories count